arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	![Database backup - No databases available](Images/database-backup---no-databases-available.png?raw=true)

-	If the website had databases configured, you could select a database to back up in the **Included Databases** drop-down.
+	If the website had databases configured, you could select a database to back up in the **Included Databases** drop-down list.

 	![Selecting Backup Database](Images/selecting-backup-database.png?raw=true)